Contactless Payment FAQs

 This will also make it quicker to board in most cases.
 If for any reason your ticket is declined, the driver will be able to let you know the reason why.
 This is normally the case if your ticket has expired, has been copied or isn’t valid for your journey.
 Don’t worry though, If you’ve got any questions, just ask your driver.

 Not every ticket will have a QR code on it so if yours doesn’t then don’t worry, just show your ticket to the driver as normal.

 Have any questions about paying with contactless?
-View our contactless FAQ or get in touch with our team who will be more than happy to help!
+Get in touch with our team who will be more than happy to help!